Unlocking local potential to improve access to clean safe water in the semi-urban village of Bambui.

-Despite enjoying an atmosphere of peace and slight economic growth, this region is still considered to be one of the poorest in Cameroon with 30% of its population living with less than $1 a day.
-Our partners, Reignite Action for Development, are using an innovative ‘action model’ to work with the local community to address a number of challenges which are contributing to the areas poor economic performance.
+Bambui is a small village in Northwestern Cameroon.
+Despite enjoying an atmosphere of peace and slight economic growth, the region is still considered to be one of the poorest in Cameroon, with 30% of its population living with less than $1 a day.
+Local residents lack access to safe and reliable water services and sufficient sanitation or the tools to practice good hygiene behaviors.

 Without toilet facilities, the majority of the population defecate in the open air.
 With the local water becoming increasingly polluted, the 20,000 inhabitants of Bambui suffer disproportionately from debilitating disease.

 Agricultural productivity is further reliant on water.
 For most poor rural families access to water therefore makes the difference between food during the dry season and malnutrition, and between productivity and abject poverty (Reignite).

 Engineers Without Borders UK partnered with Reignite Action for Development who helped us team our volunteer, Martin, with the Bambui Water Authority (BAWA).